 What is an HVAC System?

 Heating, Ventilating and Air-Conditioning (HVAC) systems are an important part of any building such as residential (homes, apartments, condos, etc.), commercial buildings (e.g., hotels, hospitals, schools, universities, office buildings, etc.) and industrial buildings (factories, warehouses, manufacturing plants, etc.).
+Building performance and sustainability trends have raised interest in HVAC systems.

 They help in controlling the temperature, humidity and air quality to provide comfortable indoor environment to both residents and equipment in the buildings.